Follow me on Pinterest!

 “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit."

 The Strawberry Vine is written by me, Sarah Pedrozo.
 I've worked in church ministry for the Catholic Church in the Diocese of Austin for the last decade.
 My focus has been on Family Faith Formation and Women's Ministries.

-I love to read and learn, which is why I kept going to school until I had a B.A. and an M.A. in Literature, both of which focused on fairy and folk tales, and an M.A. in Theology.
+I love to read and learn, which is why I kept going to school until I had a B.A. and an M.A. in Linguistics and Literature, both of which focused on fairy and folk tales, and an M.A. in Theology.
 Who knows?
 Maybe more school will be calling one day in the future!

 I also enjoy writing, and have been published a few times in Catholic magazines.
-My favorite topics to talk about are the Catholic faith, folk tales, fairy tales and the deeper meaning of the symbols around us.
+My favorite topics to talk about are the Catholic faith, folk tales, fairy tales and the deeper meaning of the stories and symbols around us.
 The magic of ordinary days, the importance of relationships and the richness of life available to us.